-Discrimination against civil partners and same-sex married couples in the TPS
+Discrimination against civil partners in the NITPS

-The following pension survivor benefits are paid to survivors of men and women members of the TPS who are same-sex spouses or civil partners:
+The following pension survivor benefits are paid to survivors of men and women members of the NITPS who are civil partners:

-- benefits for civil partners backdated to 6 April 1988; - benefits for same-sex married couples backdated to 6 April 1988.
+• benefits for civil partners - backdated to 6 April 1988.

-The current situation is that same-sex married couples and civil partners are treated less favourably than some opposite-sex married couples in respect of survivor benefits.

-The benefits for same-sex married couples and civil partners are equal with those of opposite-sex married partners but only in respect of those for widowers, which include any service since 6 April 1988, rather than for widows, which include service from 1 April 1972.
+The current situation is that civil partners are treated less favourably than some married couples in respect of survivor benefits.
+The benefits for civil partners are equal with those of opposite-sex married partners but only in respect of those for widowers, which includes any service since 6 April 1988, rather than for widows, which includes service from 1 April 1972.